Emmett Till: Casket

 During a renewed investigation of the crime in 2005, the Department of Justice exhumed Till's remains to conduct an autopsy and DNA analysis which confirmed the identification of his body.
 As required by state reburial law, Till was reinterred in a new casket later that year.
-In 2009, his original glass-topped casket was found, rusting in a dilapidated storage shed at the cemetery.
+In 2009, his original glass-topped casket was rediscovered, rusting in a dilapidated storage shed at the cemetery.
 The casket was discolored and the interior fabric torn.
 It bore evidence that animals had been living in it, although its glass top was still intact.
 The Smithsonian's National Museum of African American History and Culture in Washington, D.C. acquired the casket a month later.

 Representation in culture

 Langston Hughes dedicated an untitled poem (eventually to be known as "Mississippi—1955") to Till in his October 1, 1955, column in The Chicago Defender.
 It was reprinted across the country and continued to be republished with various changes from different writers.
 William Faulkner, a prominent white Mississippi native who often focused on racial issues, wrote two essays on Till: one before the trial in which he pleaded for American unity and one after, a piece titled "On Fear" that was published in Harper's in 1956.
 In it he questioned why the tenets of segregation were based on irrational reasoning.

-Till's murder was the focus of a 1957 television episode for the U.S. Steel Hour titled "Noon on Doomsday" written by Rod Serling.
+Till's murder was the focus of a 1957 television episode of The United States Steel Hour titled "Noon on Doomsday" written by Rod Serling.
 He was fascinated by how quickly Mississippi whites supported Bryant and Milam.
 Although the script was rewritten to avoid mention of Till, and did not say that the murder victim was black, White Citizens' Councils vowed to boycott U.S. Steel.
 The eventual episode bore little resemblance to the Till case.

 Writer James Baldwin loosely based his 1964 drama Blues for Mister Charlie on the Till case.
 He later divulged that Till's murder had been bothering him for several years.